Haoli Rein - Registered MBACP (accred) - Individuals and Couples

 Training, qualifications & experience

 I hold a CPCAB Level 5 Diploma in Psychotherapeutic Counselling, a BA (hons) degree in Psychology and a PGCE.
-That means I'm also a qualified teacher and, until recently, I was lead tutor on a Level 3 counsellor training course.
+That means I'm also a qualified teacher and, for some while, I was lead tutor on a Level 3 counsellor training course.

 I'm part of the committee of the Swindon Counsellors and Psychotherapists' Network (SCPN), a member of TAG (Trauma and Abuse Group) and, apart from my private work, I'm involved in the Voluntary Sector in Swindon as a Counsellor and Supervisor.